Child & Family TherapistLocation: Portland - Parry Center for Children

 Physical Demands: For physical demands of position, including vision, hearing, repetitive motion and environment, please contact the HR department.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position without compromising client care.

-Application Details: Consideration of candidates will begin as soon as 04/08 and position may close after that date without notice.
+Application Details: Consideration of candidates will immediately, and position may close without notice.

 If you need accommodation to review the information and/or complete the application process, please contact the Human Resources Department.